vyldr/map-generator/README.md

 - Setting the `length` and `width` parameters to different values will create a non-square map.
 The map will still generate fine, but Manic Miners will not like it.
 - The objectives and challenges are often less interesting than those of maps created by people.
 Feel free to edit the maps to add more interesting challenges.

+## Changes in version 1.2

+- Added an image preview that appears when using `-show true`.
+- Removed monsters.

 ## Changes in version 1.1

 - Use `-oxygen false` or `-oxygen 0` to disable the oxygen limit.